eldridgea/dnsonward/README.md

 | IP2           | A secondary upstream DNS IP Address       |   Any IPv4 Address |
 | SERVERNAME    | The TLS servername                        | The domain name of the DoT server |
 | CACHE         | The amount of time DNS responses are cahced locally | Time in seconds e.g. `100s`.
 Default is `30s` |

+## Multi-Arch Builds in Docker

+This is pushed to the `eldridgea/dnsonward` Dockerhub repository using Docker's experimental multi-arch build tool `buildx`.
+Building this repo using the standard `docker build` process should continue to work fine, but to build a multi-arch image yourself in this repo use, make sure you have [buildx](https://docs.docker.com/buildx/working-with-buildx/) enabled and run:

+`docker buildx build --platform linux/amd64,linux/arm/v7 -t eldridgea/dnsonward --push .` and replace `eldridgea/dnsonward` with the repo you'd like to push your build to.
+You can also add more [supported architectures](https://github.com/docker-library/official-images#architectures-other-than-amd64) in addition to the amd64 and armv7 ones